Tick Extermination and Prevention

 If you find you have a tick attached to your skin, remove it as soon as possible.
 It’s important to take note of any symptoms that arise after you notice the tick.
 The CDC provides a list of symptoms to look out for after an encounter with a tick.
 Seek medical help if you have any concerns that you have contracted a tick-borne illness.
 Some places, such as the Maryland Department of Health, provide tick identification services if you want to know exactly what type of tick bit you.

-You can get help identifying potential tick activity and habitats around your New Jersey, Pennsylvania, Maryland, or Delaware home or business from the pest control experts at Viking Pest.
-The pest control professionals at Viking Pest can also reduce tick populations with our tick treatment, Yard Guard.
+You can get help identifying potential tick activity and habitats around your New Jersey, Pennsylvania, Maryland, or Delaware home or business from the tick control experts at Viking Pest.
+The pest control professionals at Viking Pest can also reduce tick populations with our mosquito and tick treatment, Yard Guard.

 How Do I Get Ticks?